 We are also proud of our institution’s involvement in cutting-edge research, national clinical trials, and many COVID-related research projects.
-Our hospital’s collaboration among departments and subspecialties and centralized communication enabled us to have relatively low COVID mortality rate and significant success in treatment of patients infected with COVID-19.
+Our hospital’s collaboration among departments and subspecialties and centralized communication enabled us to have relatively low COVID mortality rates and significant success in treatment of patients infected with COVID-19.
 Once we began to see "Multisystem Inflammatory Syndrome in Children" (MIS-C), our own pediatric faculty immediately developed an outstanding collaborative educational webinar, which helped our residents and department gain better insight into this rapidly evolving disease.

 By the summer of 2020, our hospital and surrounding community had seen a dramatic decline in COVID-related admissions.
 However, in December 2020, we experienced another surge of COVID-19 admissions.
 Once again, all members of our hospital, including our amazing pediatric residents, collaborated to pitch in and care for sick patients with COVID-19.
 As the vaccines rolled out soon after the surge, our hospital quickly created vaccine distribution sites.
 Our residents were amongst the first employees to be vaccinated.

 At the start of the pandemic our residency program immediately adapted not only to meet the needs of our patients and families, but also those of our residents.
 Since then, we have made significant progress in carefully returning our program to pre-pandemic practices.

 • Mock codes are conducted in-person .

 • Mentors and mentees, advisors and advisees are still meeting, sometimes virtually and sometimes in-person—whatever works best for them.
 Our beautiful campus and hospital have many locations outside of the typical office spaces for these meetings to occur if our residents and faculty are looking to meet in a more casual space.

 • Our Annual Pediatric Research Day, which was scheduled at the peak of the pandemic, was rapidly transformed into a beautifully organized "Virtual Research Week," which was able to highlight all of the scholarly work done by our residents and fellows.
 The sessions were professionally delivered, complete with platform presentations, virtual poster presentations, and session moderators.
 As of May 2022, we successfully returned our Annual Pediatric Research Day to in-person.